Protein sequence viewer

 2. The labels on the right side of the viewer can be customised.
 The Accession labels are shown by default.
 To see names and/or short names along with accession, the name/short name checkboxes should be ticked or if the user prefers to see the names/short names alone, the respective options should be selected.

 3. Snapshot has two options: Save as image allows to take a snapshot of the viewer and is saved as an image (.png).
-Print allows the user to print the viewer, thus supporting the download in PDF format.

 4. Collapse All allows to collapse all the signatures bars displayed in the viewer at once to only display the InterPro entries bars.